Beagle Bag: ElevatorsElevators challenges the player to use four elevators to deliver as many carloads of passengers as possible in a short period of time (5:00 to 5:30). Passengers appear on any of ten different floors in a high-rise building and must be collected by sending one of four elevator cars to the correct floor and back down again. The movement of each car can be controlled separately by three rows of keys: , , and to move up, , , and to move down, and , , and to stop. Power can also be cut to certain cars, allowing others to move more quickly.

 Each carload of passengers delivered to the ground floor earns the player a point.
 Points are displayed to the left of the building, the time of day to the right.

 Gas Crunch

 This simple game involves taking turns with the computer to remove gas cans from a wall with 21 cans.
 Both the player and the computer can choose to remove one, two or three cans each time, with the object of not having to take the last remaining can.
 With 21 cans, the first player wins with perfect play.
 The computer knows how to play perfectly, so you must win the coin flip to have a chance to win.
+(Perfect play involved picking the number of cans which, depending on the opponent's previous move, would add up to 4.
+E.g., opponent chooses 1 so you choose 3, 2 for 2, 3 for 1.)